 \begin{theorem} Suppose that $\kappa$ is an infinite cardinal.
 Assume $\mathsf{MA}_{\hbox{$\sigma$-{ {\rm linked}}}}(\kappa)$.
 Then $\ell_\infty/c_0$ is $c_0(\kappa)$-automorphic and so $c_0(\kappa)$-extensible. \end{theorem} \begin{proof} Use Proposition \ref{ma} \end{proof}

-Although despite the above discoveries we were not able to solve Problem 12 of \cite{book}, the above quoted passage from \cite{book} turned out to be quite accurate, as using Theorem \ref{main-ma} and an old result of \cite{bfz} we were able to conclude the consistency of a strong unknown injectivity property of $\ell_\infty/c_0$:
+Although we were not able to fully solve Problem 12 of \cite{book}, the above quoted passage from \cite{book} turned out to be quite accurate, as using Theorem \ref{main-ma} and an old result of \cite{bfz} we were able to conclude the consistency of a strong unknown injective property of $\ell_\infty/c_0$:

 \begin{theorem} It is consistent with arbitrarily big continuum that for every $\kappa<2^\omega$ every copy of $c_0(\kappa)$ in $\ell_\infty/c_0$ is included in a copy of $\ell_\infty(\kappa)$, and so it is consistent that $\ell_\infty/c_0$ is $c_0(\kappa)$-injective. \end{theorem}